- Início >

 - The Supplier is not obliged to accept orders from any customer or buyer who has not supplied the Supplier with references satisfactory to the Supplier.
 If at any time the Supplier is not satisfied as to the creditworthiness of the Customer it may give notice in writing to the Customer that no further credit will be allowed to the Customer in which event no further goods or services will be delivered or provided to the Customer other than against cash payment and notwithstanding sub-Clause 8.2 of these conditions, all amounts owing by the Customer to the Supplier shall be immediately payable in cash.

 - Delivery of the Goods shall be made by the Supplier delivering the Goods to the place specified in the quotation or, if no place of delivery is so specified, by the Customer collecting the Goods at the Supplier’s premises at any time after the Supplier has notified the Customer that the Goods are ready for collection.

-- The Delivery Date is approximate only and time for delivery shall not be of the essence unless previously agreed by the Supplier in writing.
-The Goods may be delivered by the Supplier in advance of the Delivery Date upon giving reasonable notice to the Customer.
+- The Delivery Date is an approximation only.
+The Goods may be delivered by the Supplier in advance of the Delivery date.

 - If the Customer fails to take delivery of the Goods or any part of them on the Delivery Date and/or fails to provide any instructions, documents, licences, consents or authorisations required to enable the Goods to be delivered on that date, the Supplier shall be entitled upon giving written notice to the Customer to store or arrange for the storage of the Goods and then notwithstanding the provisions of sub-Clause Risk 1.i risk in the Goods shall pass to the Customer, delivery shall be deemed to have taken place and the Customer shall pay to the Supplier all costs and expenses including storage and insurance charges arising from such failure.